Walter Ray Williams Jr.

 Walter Ray Williams Jr. (born October 6, 1959) is an American professional bowler and competitive horseshoes pitcher.
+He has won 47 national PBA Tour career titles, the most in the tour’s history, and has earned over $5 million in total PBA earnings as of 2022.
+Williams is a seven-time PBA Player of the Year, tied with Jason Belmonte for the most all-time in history, and is one of five bowlers (with Earl Anthony, Mark Roth, Belmonte and E. J. Tackett) to win the award in three consecutive seasons (1996–1998).
+Williams has the distinction of being the only bowler to win the PBA Player of the Year award in 4 different decades, and is also the oldest player (50 in 2010) to win the award.
+He won at least one PBA Tour title in a record 17 consecutive seasons (1993–2010).

-He currently holds the record for all-time standard PBA Tour career titles (47) and total PBA earnings (over $4.9 million through 2019).
-He is a seven-time PBA Player of the Year, and won at least one PBA Tour title in 17 consecutive seasons (1993 through 2009-10); both of these feats are also PBA records.
-He starred in the ten-pin bowling sports documentary A League of Ordinary Gentlemen.
-As of June 26, 2022, Williams is also the all-time titles leader on the PBA50 Tour, with 16.
-He is a three-time PBA50 Player of the Year and has won three majors on that Tour.
-He has rolled 110 career perfect 300 games in PBA competition through 2019.
+He was also one of four featured bowlers in the ten-pin bowling documentary A League of Ordinary Gentlemen.

+As of June 26, 2022, he is also the all-time leader in PBA50 Tour titles, with 16.
+Additionally, he is a three-time PBA50 Player of the Year and has won three major championships on that tour.
+He had rolled 110 career perfect 300 games in PBA competition through 2019.

 On December 18, 2016, Williams became the first player in history to reach 100 total PBA titles (combined PBA Tour, PBA Regional Tour, PBA50 Tour, PBA50 Regional Tour).
-Only Pete Weber has since matched this feat.
-Williams' total is now 123 through August 5, 2022 (according to the PBA Tour Web site) after winning at Beverly Lanes in Arlington Heights, Illinois.
+Only one player, Pete Weber, has matched this accomplishment.
+Williams' total is now 131 (with PBA60 Tour wins added).
+Williams retired from the regular PBA Tour in 2021 but continues to bowl in PBA50 Tour, PBA60 Tour and PBA Regional Tour events.
+He owns the most combined Regional titles all-time with 67 (35 on the PBA Regional Tour and 32 on the PBA50 Regional Tour).

+Williams has had multiple sponsors over the years.
+He is currently sponsored by Brunswick, VISE grips and Dexter shoes.

 Williams is also a nine-time world champion in the game of horseshoes (three junior titles and six men's titles).

-Wiliiams has had multiple sponsorships over his professional career, and is currently a member of the Brunswick pro staff.